kernkw/eventKit-update/README.md

 If you just wish to install the project on your web server, you can do so by following the steps [here](http://sendgrid.github.io/eventkit/setup.html).

+You can also view our Video Tutorial of EventKit by clicking [here](https://sendgrid.com/docs/VidGrid/Event_Notification/eventkit.html)
 # Developing

 This project uses [EmberJS](http://emberjs.com) for the frontend and [Grunt](http://gruntjs.com) to handle asset concatenation and minification.
 If you don't have Grunt installed on your system, first go [here](http://gruntjs.com/getting-started).
 Once Grunt is installed, you'll want to make sure you have all the Grunt Modules for the project installed by running the following in your command line: